metakirby5/colorz/README.md

 optional arguments:
-  -h, --help            show this help message and exit -n NUM_COLORS         number of colors to generate.
+  -h, --help            show this help message and exit -n NUM_COLORS         number of colors to generate (excluding bold).
   --minv MINV           minimum value for the colors.
   --maxv MAXV           maximum value for the colors.
   --bold BOLD           how much value to add for bold colors.